Ccantey/GIS_UI/README.md

 An ArcGIS JavaSCript Application - UI
 =====================================

-A responsive UI taylored for municipal GIS applications built with ArcGIS JavaScript API (3.11).
+A responsive User Interface (UI) taylored for municipal GIS applications built with ArcGIS JavaScript API (3.11).
 Built with Dojo's AMD loader and Bootstrap to provide RWD.